DVLA Number Plates

 It was during the suffix and prefix plate period that the DVLA recognised that the ever increasing demand for new vehicles and he attraction of a new number plate could pay dividends.
 As ‘H’ regs were rolled out in 1990, the DVLA withheld the ‘best’ registrations that contained numbers like 11, 22, 200 etc. Once a collection was built, they began to auction the plates off to the public.

 As we previously mentioned, the format in which a registration is displayed has had to be changed many times over the past 120 years.
 This is due to the different combinations that can be achieved being exhausted.
 Here is a timeline of the different types of registration plate formats:

-As a registered number plate supplier, we have access to the entire collection of DVLA plates.
+As a registered number plate supplier, we have access to the entire collection of over 50 million DVLA plates.
 Using our helpful customer service team, you are certain to find a registration that has sentimental value.
 You could find something that spells your name or perhaps an important date.